 - Send the email.

-Updating a support request in My Activities with a comment, CC, or organization
+Updating a support request in Requests with a comment, CC, or organization

 You can update any existing support request that is not closed with a comment.

 You can also add CCs (if enabled in the help center) to an existing support request.
-And if you belong to multiple organizations, you can also change the organization for a support request when you view it in the help center.
+If you belong to multiple organizations, you can also change the organization for a support request when you view it in the help center.

 To update an existing support request